PeterGamma/Live-stream-of-ANT-plus-and-BLE-sensor-data/README.md

 .
 .

 45. This thread only contains readme files, and is discontinued.
-The rest of what could be found regarding this topic can be found on my blog page Peter Gamma:
+The rest regarding this topic can be found on my blog page Peter Gamma:

 .
 .